osgi/osgi.enroute.site/_source/_book/300-principles.md

 Dependencies forces us to consider the fundamental problems of sharing.
 It is not only about living with their behavior, which is not that hard because we are directly acquainted with them, but also how to live with the behavior of who they bring to the table.
 How can we control who will sit on that table?

 It should be clear that dependencies are a mixed bag.
 The benefits of sharing must be balanced against the problems of transitive dependencies.
 Lots of developers do not want to be bothered by this problem.
 They keep adding JARs regardless of the cost.
-Since this clearly does not work in the long wrong when software will double another time in the next 7 years, how can we minimize the problems?
+Since this clearly does not work in the long run, when software will double another time in the next 7 years, how can we minimize the problems?

 The most fundamental, and rather simple, solution to this problem is to just minimize the number of dependencies.
 In general it is better to reuse what is out there then to write it yourself but the cost of the dependency (and its transitive dependencies) should be more taken into account.
 Sometimes it is better to rewrite these 16 lines instead of dragging in 36 Mb of extra JAR files (an actual case).
 The first rule is to become aware of what you actually depend on.
 If you use Maven, traverse the transitive dependencies to understand what will be put on your classpath.
 Unfortunately, IDEs provide very little feedback in general about the cost of adding a dependency.